UW-Madison Incomplete (I) Grade Information

 - An instructor should never grant a student an incomplete if the student has more than 3/4th of the work to complete for the particular course.

-- An instructor should only agree to offer an incomplete after consulting with the student about the arrangements and the requirements the student will need to meet in order to remove the Incomplete from his/her records.
+- An instructor should only agree to offer an incomplete after consulting with the student about the arrangements and the requirements the student will need to meet in order to remove the Incomplete from their records.

 - College policy states that Incompletes should only be given in situations where students are receiving a passing grade in the course, have completed most of the course assignments, and are not able to complete their coursework due to unforeseeable circumstances.